Why Your Product Development Is Stuck (and how to get it unstuck)

-The new remote office was intentionally located in a circus tent next to an exceptionally stinky plastics factory. (great place to put it you don’t want to be disturbed).
+The new remote office was intentionally located in a circus tent next to an exceptionally stinky plastics factory.
+(Great place to put it, if you don’t want to be disturbed).
 The small team inside the tent designed and built America’s first fighter jet in just 143 days and created a philosophy for rapid innovation that is widely used today.
 “Going Skunk” is often used to describe an especially enriched environment that is intended to help a small group of individuals design a new idea by escaping routine and organizational procedures.

 Here’s a link to Lockheed Martin’s site, where they list the original 14 rules of skunkworks.